damardelmar/excel-sales-dashboard/README.md

 ---

 ## Files in This Repository
-- `sales_dashboard.xlsx` – Excel file with Power Query model and interactive dashboard
+- `excel_portfolio.xlsx` – Excel file with Power Query model and interactive dashboard
 - `dashboard_screenshot.png` – Preview of the final dashboard
 - `README.md` – Project documentation